Crossoufire/MyLists/logicToImplement.md

 - Add `cache-manager` for in-memory and Redis cache -> DONE
 - Add API rate limiting with `rate-limiter-flexible` -> DONE
 - Add `redis` (for `cache-manager` and `rate-limiter-flexible`) -> DONE
+- Create admin dashboard ->
+    - Allow to change user privacy -> DONE
+    - Check specific user when was last active -> DONE
+    - Activate/Deactivate the `new feature` flag -> DONE
+    - Check the cumulative number of users per month -> DONE
+    - Check how many users have a specific privacy value -> DONE
+    - Check how many users where active in the last N days -> DONE
+    - Ability to change the active status of a user (disable account) -> DONE
-- Create small CLI for scheduled tasks -> DONE
+- Create small CLI for scheduled tasks ->
     - Add bulk media refresh -> DONE

 ---